 The following are scientifically proven recommendations for sleep hygiene practices:

-It’s well known smoking is terrible for your lungs, but it also disrupts sleep.
+It’s well-known that smoking is terrible for your lungs, but research shows it also disrupts sleep.

 Reduce or avoid alcohol before sleep

 Ever have to wake up for an inconvenient bathroom run after having alcoholic drinks?
 Alcohol is a big sleep disruptor.

 After it is metabolized within the first few hours of sleep, subsequent sleep becomes lighter with increases in REM sleep and more awakenings.